lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 - quarums
 - "ticket"-requests

+### Modular Processes and Applications: Ants and Horses
+- Uma for planning a decision/vote
+- Uma for the logistics of a decision/vote
+- Uma for data analysis of logistics
+- Uma for data analysis of decision/choices/signals/votes
+- Uma as an ecosystem of interaction modules, including those operating outside of uma itself: detached distributed platform applications.
+- Uma's application layer

 ## Formalities of Biology and STEM and Choices in Epiphenomena

 ## Modular vs. non-modular 'objects' and processing